robertosulkovski/robertosulkovski/README.md

 # Hi, I'm Roberto Sulkovski

-Data analyst focused on building interactive dashboards, data applications and machine learning solutions to support data-driven decision-making.
+ADS student focused on learning Python, SQL and data technologies, with interest in dashboards, automation and data-driven solutions.

 ---